Seikho/node-dockerfile/readme.md

 ### Node-dockerfile
 A small library for programmatic generation of Dockerfiles using Node.

+Node-dockerfile allows you to dynamically create Dockerfile files.
+This library was designed to allow us to dynamically create docker images to assist deployment automation.

-Written in TypeScript
+Written in TypeScript by Carl Winkler

-Author: Carl Winkler

 #### Installation